-To test whether absence of Vps1 influences scission, dynamics of endocytosis are observed in cells lacking Vps1 and compared against wild-type (WT) cells (Fig.\ref{vps}A-F).
-Vps1 deletion is confirmed by sequencing the open reading frame, and these cells show a growth phenotype at 37\si{\degree}C (Fig.1, supplement2) that has been previously reported (ref. ayscough).
+To test whether absence of Vps1 influences scission, dynamics of endocytosis were observed in cells lacking Vps1 and compared against wild-type (WT) cells (Fig.\ref{vps}A-F).
+Vps1 deletion was confirmed by sequencing the gene locus, and these cells show a growth phenotype at 37\si{\degree}C (Fig.1, supplement2) that has been previously reported (ref. ayscough).
 Rates of retraction of the membrane in \textit{vps1$\Delta$} and WT cells is quantified by tracking the endocytic coat protein Sla1 tagged at the C-terminus with eGFP (Fig.\ref{vps}C).
-Upon actin polymerization, the endocytic coat is pulled into the cytoplasm along with the membrane as it invaginates (ref.Skruzny?).
-Coat protein Sla1 thus acts as a proxy for the behaviour of the plasma membrane.
+Upon actin polymerization, the endocytic coat moves into the cytoplasm along with the membrane as it invaginates (ref.Skruzny?).
+Coat protein Sla1 thus acts as a proxy for the growth of the plasma membrane invagination.
 Membrane retraction, that is, inward movement and subsequent retraction of the invaginated membrane back towards the cell wall is a scission-specific phenotype (ref.Marko).
 Retraction rates do not increase in \textit{vps1$\Delta$} cells compared to the WT (Fig.\ref{vps}C).

 In order to study the total inward movement of the endocytic coat, and therefore the depth of the endocytic invagination, the averaged centroid trajectory of ~50 Sla1-eGFP patches (ref.
 Picco, eLife 2015) in \textit{vps1$\Delta$} and WT cells is tracked and compared (Fig.\ref{vps}D).
 In brief: yeast cells expressing fluorescently-tagged endocytic proteins are imaged at the equatorial plane.
 Since membrane invagination progresses perpendicularly to the plane of the plasma membrane, proteins that move into the cytoplasm during invagination do so in the imaging plane.
 Centroids of Sla1 patches- each patch being an endocytic site- are tracked in time and averaged.
-This provides an average centroid that can be followed with high spatial and temporal precision.
-For more details, refer to Picco et. al, eLIFE 2015.
+This provides an average centroid that can be followed with high spatial and temporal precision (Picco et. al, eLIFE 2015).
 Averaged centroid movement of Sla1-eGFP in WT cells is linear to about 140nm (Fig.\ref{vps}D).
 Sla1 movement in \textit{vps1$\Delta$} cells has the same magnitude of movement (Fig.\ref{vps}D).
 In spite of slight differences in the rates of movement, the total inward movement- and so the depth of endocytic invagination- does not change.

+!!
+Rvs text needs to be here

+!! needs to be introduced in the first paragraph to match figures

+!! tenses are still in present

 \subsection{Synaptojanins likely influence vesicle uncoating, but not scission dynamics.}